-As made clear in the attached budget plan, the bulk of the HAP funds will be used to fill the critical gaps in funding for immediate emergency services, such as shelter, hygiene services, support for encampment dweller, parking programs; strengthen our emergency response capacity with a new diversion program and improved outreach program; improve our HMIS and CES infrastructure; and expand our YHDP-funded programming.
-These uses of the funds complement other funding sources because they do in fact fill key gaps for which there are simply not other funding sources.
-Also, these uses of the funds complement the County's uses of HHAP funds with the County shouldering the emergency capital development costs, the HAP shouldering the emergency operational costs, and the County and HAP funding the other program areas in equal proportion.
+As made clear in the County and HAP budget plans, the bulk of the County funds will be used to fill the critical gaps in funding for emergency capital development; strengthen our emergency response capacity with a new diversion program and improved outreach program; improve our HMIS and CES infrastructure; and expand our YHDP-funded programming.
+The use of these funds complement other funding sources because they do in fact fill key gaps for which there are simply not other funding sources.
+Also, the uses of the funds complement the HAP's uses of HHAP funds with the County shouldering the emergency capital development costs, the HAP shouldering the emergency operational costs, and the County and HAP funding the other program areas in equal proportion.

-Our community is highly committed to Housing First, and requires Housing First compliance in a number of ways.
-The CoC's written program standards requires Housing First compliance for all HAP-funded programs, funding applications ask questions on Housing First plans, Housing First compliance is a competitive application factor, and CoC and County funding contracts require Housing First compliance.
+Our community is highly committed to Housing First and requires Housing First compliance in a number of ways.
+The HAP's written program standards requires Housing First compliance for all HAP-funded programs, funding applications ask questions on Housing First plans, Housing First compliance is a competitive application factor, and CoC and County funding contracts require Housing First compliance.

-Likewise, all HHAP projects will be required to will align and comply with the core components of Housing First as defined in Welfare and Institutions Code § 8255(b) in the following ways.
+Likewise, all HHAP projects will be required to align and comply with the core components of Housing First as defined in Welfare and Institutions Code § 8255(b) in the following ways.
 Project applicants will be scored on their Housing First plans and funding recipients will be required to comply as a condition of their contracts and will be monitored for Housing First fidelity.